 Since we know visuals are the bread and butter of any autism classroom, here are 5 simple ways you can easily incorporate visuals into your classroom:

 Whether your students are using PECS (Picture Exchange Communication System), low-tech AAC, or high-tech AAC, visuals are a necessary tool for our students to communicate with us.
 One way to keep communication cards handy is by having them on my lanyard so they can easily be pulled out if AAC is forgotten or if a silent visual prompt needs to be given.
-They can be helpful for play time communication as well like in the example below of the Structured Play Communication Boards Visual Support for Transportation.
+They can be helpful visuals for autism classroom play time communication as well, like in the example below of the Structured Play Communication Boards Visual Support for Transportation.